How to become a Balloon Entertainer

 Many entertainers start by working with other established entertainers, somebody who is willing to take you under their wing to get you started.
 My first entertaining gig came about from hanging around the local juggling club.
-A friend of mine was opening up a trick shop and I would hang out at the shop and helped with his clown class.
+A friend of mine was opening up a trick shop, and I would hang out at the shop and help with his clown class.
 As time went on and more people knew of what I was doing, people started recommending me.
 I had some business cards made and would distribute them to people I met.
-The first job was for a baseball picture day and I was mobbed with 50 kids.
-My back was against the home plate fence and I was blowing up balloons and twisting balloon animals as fast as I could twist.
+The first job was for a baseball picture day, and I was mobbed with 50 kids.
+My back was against the home plate fence, and I was blowing up balloons and twisting balloon animals as fast as I could twist.
 It was a nightmare job, but it was my first.

 Business cards are necessary and are inexpensive.
-Have 500 produced to get you started.
-Nothing fancy, after all these are your first cards and trust me you will have many more made over your entertainment career.
-When you meet other entertainers, swap cards.
+Have 500 produced to get you started?
+Nothing fancy.
+After all, these are your first cards, and trust me, you will have many more made over your entertainment career when you meet other entertainers, swap cards.
 Entertainers pass on work to each other and are always looking for somebody new or available.
-Usually it’s the latter.
+Usually, it’s the latter.

 After joining other entertainment clubs and making some friends, ask if they know of any agents they can recommend you to.
 A Rookie mistake is meeting professional entertainers and expecting them to give all their knowledge.
 After all, on some level, you are a competitor to them, and their years of success and errors in marketing are not freely given away.
 It may take years before you are considered good old boys or gals, and information is freely shared.
 Therefore, Rookies, watch, listen and learn, and with time, knowledge, and experience, you will know what works for you.